-However at this point in time we are very concerned that public intermediaries could be viewed as a "subscriber" by a copyright holder or a qualifying ISP upon approval of the Ofcom codes by parliament.
+We are very concerned that public intermediaries could be viewed as a "subscriber" by a copyright holder or a qualifying ISP upon approval of the Ofcom codes by parliament.
 Public intermediaries have public policy goals to educate, as well as promote the digital inclusion agenda.
 Also levels of infringement across public networks are currently very low, in part due to hard work by the sector in implementing practical methodologies and acceptable user terms aimed at minimising online copyright infringement.

 Given these low levels of infringement across our networks we are very concerned that being viewed as a "subscriber" and becoming embroiled in the appeals process, is not proportionate to the intentions of government as stated in S.124E(1)k of the Act.
-The Act also essentially envisages a bipartite relationship of commercial Telco giving internet access to a named and contracting householder, who equates often to a single static IP address.
-Public intermediaries often form consortia or rely on separate legal entities to contract for bandwidth so the entity who faces the user is not necessarily the contracting party.
-IP addresses are also within the sector often dynamic, and attributed to a whole building, or bank of computers so identifying infringement by a specific individual is often impossible, or at best an expensive manual process.
-Given the complexity of linking an IP address to an individual we are concerned that, the appeals process envisaged by the Act which requires in order for infringement to be proved that an IP address is proved to equate to a specific "subscriber", will means that public intermediaries are more likely to be viewed as a subscriber by a copyright holder for the purposes of prosecution under the Act.
+The Act also essentially envisages a bipartite relationship of commercial provider giving internet access to a named and contracting householder, who equates often to a single static IP address.

+Public intermediaries often form consortia or rely on separate legal entities to contract for bandwidth so the entity that faces the user is not necessarily the contracting party.
+IP addresses within the sector are also often dynamic, and attributed to a whole building, or bank of computers so identifying infringement by a specific individual is often impossible, or at best an expensive manual process.
+Given the complexity of linking an IP address to an individual we are concerned that the appeals process envisaged by the Act , where in order for infringement to be proved, an IP address must be proved to equate to a specific "subscriber", public intermediaries are more likely to be viewed as a subscriber by a copyright holder for the purposes of prosecution under the Act.